Credit Information in Earnings Calls

-They also find a liquidity premium in corporate bonds, as well as a short-term reversal effect.
+They also find a liquidity premium in corporate bonds, and a short-term reversal effect.
 Bai, Bali, and Wen (2021) show that the systematic risk implied by the BBW (2019) factor model is priced in the cross section of bond returns, whereas idiosyncratic risk relative to their factor model is not.
-Furthermore, corporate bond market returns are predicted by lagged corporate bond market variance.
+In addition, corporate bond market returns are predicted by lagged corporate bond return variance.
 Kelly, Palhares, and Pruitt (2021) use instrumented principal component analysis (Kelly et al. 2020) to jointly estimate factors capable of explaining the cross-section of corporate bond returns and the time-varying loadings of bonds on these factors.
-They find that the IPCA model is closely approximated by a static five-factor model consisting of the bond spread, bond volatility, duration, and value long-short factors, as well as an equal-weighted portfolio of corporate bonds.
+They find that the IPCA model is closely approximated by a static five-factor model consisting of the bond spread, bond volatility, duration, and value long-short factors, as well as an equal-weighted corporate bond portfolio.